Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Discussion

-\paragraph{Baseline rates and benchmark stringency.} Sycophancy's low baseline safe rate (31.0\% non-sycophantic pooled) may reflect benchmark stringency (the sycophancy items may be harder or more demanding than bias or truthfulness items) rather than indicating that sycophancy resistance is inherently a weaker safety property.
-The depth-of-encoding framework describes the empirical correlation between baseline rate and scaffold sensitivity without adjudicating whether low baselines reflect property robustness per se or benchmark difficulty.
-However, two controls argue against a pure floor/ceiling explanation (see also the extended rebuttal in Section~\ref{sec:scaffold-discussion}): AI factual recall occupies an intermediate baseline (77.0\%) yet shows zero format and scaffold sensitivity, and MMLU and BBQ share nearly identical baselines (${\sim}85$\%) yet show format effects in opposite directions ($-9.2$~pp vs.\ $+16.2$~pp), patterns that floor/ceiling effects cannot explain.
+\paragraph{Baseline rates and benchmark stringency.} Sycophancy's low baseline (31.0\% non-sycophantic pooled) may track benchmark stringency rather than a property-intrinsic robustness deficit; the sycophancy items may simply be harder or more demanding than the bias or truthfulness items.
+The depth-of-encoding framework describes the empirical correlation between baseline rate and scaffold sensitivity, and does not adjudicate whether low baselines reflect property robustness per se or benchmark difficulty.
+Two controls argue against a pure floor/ceiling explanation (see also the extended rebuttal in Section~\ref{sec:scaffold-discussion}): AI factual recall occupies an intermediate baseline (77.0\%) yet shows zero format and scaffold sensitivity, and MMLU and BBQ share nearly identical baselines (${\sim}85$\%) yet show format effects in opposite directions ($-9.2$~pp vs.\ $+16.2$~pp), patterns that floor/ceiling effects cannot explain.
 Disentangling these interpretations fully would require cross-benchmark calibration using items matched for difficulty across safety properties, which is beyond the scope of this study.

-\paragraph{Temporal snapshot.} All results are specific to February 2026 model versions accessed via their respective APIs.
-Model updates, safety patches, and alignment fine-tuning changes could alter both format sensitivity and scaffold robustness profiles.
-The contribution is the methodology, the existence proof of format dependence, and the mechanistic framework, not eternal quantitative claims.

 \paragraph{Methodological scope.} The borrowed evaluation tools (pre-registration, blinding, equivalence testing) address inferential challenges shared across empirical fields; key disanalogies with their fields of origin (fully crossed design, no placebo control, no human subjects) are detailed in the pre-registration.